sschober/kqwait/README.md

 # kqwait

-Waits for write/rename events on files or directories and returns.
+Waits for write, rename and delete events on files and file creation and deletion events in directories and returns.

-Supports waiting on multiple files and _one_ directory (I'm on it).
+Supports waiting on multiple files and directories.
 When waiting on a directory, adding a file, or deleting a file will trigger a return.
 Everything else (like touching or writing) will not trigger a return.

 This tool is inspired by [inotifywait][1], the original [kqueue paper][2], and the lack of anything similar (to the best of my